 Together we raised our three children, handing down the lessons we were taught by our parents.

 Then we got divorced.
-The divorce changed my perspective of what I thought I knew and had been taught; what I thought love was; what I thought about integrity; who I think I am, who I was.
-Divorce taught me about fear.
-It taught me things I didn’t know about trust.
+The divorce blew up my perspective of what I thought I knew and how life was supposed to go.
+I learned that love was not what I thought love was.
+I learned integrity gets lost in the love of power and money.
+I learned that who I thought I was, was an illusion.
+My divorce taught me that I trusted the wrong person.
+Divorce taught me about fear, lost self-confidence and that to gain that confidence back, I would have to change.
 I learned that life doesn’t travel on the path we choose.
 Life has it’s own journey and we are only along for the ride.

 As time moves forward, I age and grow into this journey.
 My resilience has taught me what I thought was “right” was only my idea of right.
 I’ve learned that right is relative to the person whose right is being discussed.
 My beliefs, as taught to me by my parents, were only that.
-Beliefs; something I choose to believe over and over until it becomes my real.
+Beliefs; something I chose to believe over and over until it became my reality.

 My changing journey forced me to choose between the struggle of trying to control my path and holding onto my learned beliefs as absolute truths.
 Or, I could choose to listen to and guide the path life laid in front of me.
 Instead of holding on to my beliefs as truth, I began to question my beliefs, broadening my perspectives to live a life more open to all the possibilities it presents.
 I learned to stop judging life and others based on what I believed to be true.
 Not judging life, but accepting it’s unfolding, allowed me new opportunities and the courage to step out of my perceived safety net into a world I had never experienced.